ceztko/XMP-RNG-Schema/README.md

 </rng:optional>
 ```

-... is enabled for a PDF/A-4 grammar, while all the `pdfaExtension` properties below:
+... is enabled for a PDF/A-4 schema, while all the `pdfaExtension` properties below:

 ```
 <rng:interleave>